michd/mmpd/README.md

   - Event matchers (describes an event to matched to trigger an event)
     - Midi Event matcher with flexible parameter value matching options
   - Macros (combining scopes, event matchers, and actions into one package)
+  - Preconditions (state that must be satisfied in addition to an event matching in order to execute a macro)
+    - Midi preconditions for note_on, control, program, pitch_bend
 - Configuration: YAML parser to intermediary "RawConfig" format, plus a parser from RawConfig into the aforementioned data structures
 - Command line interfaces covering